oz123/solarized-mate-terminal/README.md

 ## Usage

-Then run the script in the following way:
+Clone this repo and then run the script in the following way:

     $ bash solarized-mate.sh